-A visit to Glen Ord, on the edge of the Black Isle in the Highlands west of Inverness, is a delight to both the eye and the palate.
+A visit to The Singleton Distillery, on the edge of the Black Isle in the Highlands west of Inverness, is a delight to both the eye and the palate.

-With a welcome as warm as the whisky, you'll be sure to leave satisfied after experiencing the world-famous Scottish hospitality at this 5* visitor attraction.
+Inspired by a passion for making perfectly balanced, delicious whisky and an Epicurean spirit which finds pure joy in exceptional food and drink, you'll be sure to leave satisfied after experiencing the world-famous Scottish hospitality at this 5* visitor attraction.

 Open all year, Glen Ord offers a range of tours to suit everyone; from the whisky novice to the connoisseur.

 Getting there by Road